SPARS Speed Mentoring – Mentoring Answers for your Career

 9 am – 11 am

-SPARS once again hosted speed mentoring sessions at the 135th AES Convention being held in New York, October 17-20, 2013.
+SPARS once again hosted speed mentoring sessions at the Buy Valium Overnight Delivery being held in New York, October 17-20, 2013.
 The Ask SPARS mentoring sessions took place on Saturday, October 19th.
 These mentoring sessions featured recognized industry professionals in the fields of Gaming, Live Sound/Live Recording, Sound for Picture and Studio Production.
 The mentors met with participants face to face in small groups to offer advice, share their experiences and answer questions about the industry and careers.

 Who should attend: